nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 ## Batch Deletion Operations

-You can delete multiple PackageRevisions in a single command:
+You can delete multiple PackageRevisions with a single command:

 **Delete multiple Draft/Proposed PackageRevisions:**